Manual for Councils

 Annual review letters

-We write to councils and other authorities within our jurisdiction each year to feedback on performance and share key statistics.
+We write to councils and other authorities within our jurisdiction each year to feedback on performance and share key data.

-- We compare the three key annual statistics with similar types of authorities to work out an average level of performance.
+- Average performance rates – we compare the annual statistics of similar types of councils to work out an average level of performance.
 We do this for County Councils, District Councils, Metropolitan Boroughs, Unitary Councils, and London Boroughs.

-The letters place on record, and in the public domain, our experience of each authority and summarise key statistics, supporting organisations to better understand their performance, to improve their complaint handling, and local public services.
+These letters and the key data we publish place on record, and in the public domain, our experience of each authority, supporting organisations to better understand their performance, to improve their complaint handling, and local public services.

 Link Officers can use the letter to raise the profile of complaints resolution, highlighting areas for improvement and sharing successes, initiating discussions and agreeing actions with key officers and elected members.
 The data we publish about others can be used to compare performance with neighbouring authorities.